Silence.

 Behind her, she heard Ahmed's sharp intake of breath.
 Then the scrape of a chair as Professor Zhang sat down heavily.

 "Emily."
 Ahmed's voice cracked on her name.
-She turned to find him staring at her with an expression she'd never seen before—all his confidence, his humor, his mystical pretensions stripped away, leaving only naked incomprehension.
+She turned to find him staring at her with an expression she'd never seen before.
+All his confidence, his humor, his mystical pretensions stripped away, leaving only naked incomprehension.
 "Your wish..."

 "Don't."
 Her own voice sounded strange, too high.